tapnair/stateSaver/README.md

 ## Usage:
-This addin allows you to save and retrieve the suppresion of features and display of components in the graphics window.
+This addin allows you to save and retrieve:
+ - The suppresion of features in the timeline
+ - The display of components in the graphics window
+ - THe values of user defined parameters in the design

 See a video here: _TODO_